Contributing

 The initial commit of a PR branch and the PR title should follow Conventional Commits.
 Consider also using the same logic in branch names.
 The commonly used prefixes here are fix, feat, and chore.
 Other recommended ones like build, perf, and refactor are of course good as well.

-1. feat(ecmascript): This is an added feature to the spec-completeness of the engine, eg. a new abstract operation, heap data object or such.
+1. feat(ecmascript): This is an added feature to the spec-completeness of the engine, eg. a new abstract operation, new object type, ...

-2. fix(heap): This fixes something in the heap implementation, eg. maybe the heap garbage collection.
+2. fix(heap): This fixes something in the heap implementation.

 Use Conventional Comments